-This site was rediscovered in the 1920’s and restored to serve as an activity center.
+This site was rediscovered in the 1920s and restored to serve as an activity center.
 Then, from 2005 to 2007, the site was structurally restored and major conservation was established.
-Since 2007, the museum has been active, available for public viewing and cultural interaction.
+Since 2007, the historical museum of Rome has been active, and available for public viewing and cultural interaction.

 The Forum of Trajan had many white marble statues created in honor of leaders.
 These statues provide evidence of cultural trends and social behaviors from that time period.